openwrt/packages/net/shadowsocks-libev/README.md

 	local_default		[bypass], forward, checkdst

+Bool option `dst_forward_recentrst` requires iptables/netfilter `recent` match module (`opkg install iptables-mod-conntrack-extra`).
+When enabled, `ss-rules` will setup iptables rules to forward through `ss-redir` those packets whose destination have recently sent to us multiple tcp-rst.

 ss-rules uses kernel ipset mechanism for storing addresses/networks.
 Those ipsets are also part of the API and can be populated by other programs, e.g. dnsmasq with builtin ipset support.
 For more details please read output of `ss-rules --help`

 Note also that `src_ips_xx` and `dst_ips_xx` actually also accepts cidr network representation.
-Names are retained for backward compatibility coniderations
+Option names are retained in its current form for backward compatibility coniderations

 ## notes and faq